Donut Holes

 - While the donut holes are cooling, whisk together the powdered sugar with milk until a thick glaze remains.

 - Dip each donut hole in the glaze ensuring each one is fully coated.
-Place them on a lined plate to firm them up.
+Place them on a wire rack until set.

 Notes